benrady/roost/README.md

 Roost is primarily test driven.
 You can run the tests with [trial](https://twistedmatrix.com/trac/wiki/TwistedTrial).

 You can run a development server like so: `twistd -n roost`

+### Creating custom services

+Some properties on a service are given special status, by convention.
+Here are some examples:

+* "sources" -- A list of xbee radio hex addresses, representing the devices the service should be listening to.
+If a service supports using a radio, it should default this value to an empty array.
+Services that cannot use radios should leave this property empty.